-Automotive Technician
+Auto Technician

-The Automotive Technician diploma program teaches the fundamentals of automotive maintenance and repair.
-This program provides students with the knowledge and skills necessary for entry-level employment in an automotive industry career.
+The Auto Technician diploma program teaches the fundamentals of auto maintenance and repair.
+This program provides students with the opportunity to gain the knowledge and skills necessary for entry-level employment in an automotive industry career.
 The Auto Technician program is accredited by the National Institute for Automotive Service Excellence (ASE) and provides students with industry standard competencies in line with current industry technology.

-Students obtain knowledge and practical experience in the inspection, diagnosis, and repair of automotive systems, such as brakes, suspension and steering, engines, and automatic and manual transmissions.
-Students also learn skills associated with career success, such as the development of organizational skills, effective communication, professionalism, desirable work habits and attitudes, and time management.
+Students have the ability to obtain knowledge and practical experience in the inspection, diagnosis, and repair of automotive systems, such as brakes, suspension and steering, engines, and automatic and manual transmissions.
+Students also will be given the opportunity to learn skills associated with career success, such as the development of organizational skills, effective communication, professionalism, time management, and desirable work habits and attitudes.